-Research Data Management (RDM) is a suite of connected processes and practices applied throughout the research lifecycle—i.e., as data are planned for, collected, organized, documented, stored, preserved, shared, and reused—in support of analysis, research, creative works, and dissemination that are beneficial to society.
-It is a critical component of the Digital Research Infrastructure (DRI) that supports scholarship and innovation within and beyond McMaster University.
+Research Data Management is a suite of connected processes and practices applied throughout the research lifecycle—i.e., as data are planned for, collected, organized, documented, stored, preserved, shared, and reused—in support of analysis, research, creative works, and dissemination that benefit society.
+It is a critical component of the digital research infrastructure (DRI) that supports scholarship and innovation within and beyond McMaster University.
 Applying good RDM practices improves the efficiency and impact of research, increases research visibility, facilitates collaboration, protects intellectual property, enables reuse and verification of research results, and supports a culture of reproducibility.
-Developing, learning, and implementing good RDM practices are a shared responsibility of researchers (whether faculty, students, staff, or community collaborators), their communities of practice, institutions, and funding agencies.
+Developing, learning, and implementing good RDM practices are the shared responsibilities of researchers (whether faculty, students, staff, or community collaborators), their communities of practice, institutions, governments, and funding agencies.

 The Tri-Agency RDM Policy and Institutional Strategy development

 In March 2021, CIHR, NSERC, and SSHRC released the Tri-Agency Research Data Management Policy to advance Canadian research excellence and ensure that publicly funded research is supported by sound RDM and data stewardship practices.
 The policy asserts that “research data collected through the use of public funds should be responsibly and securely managed and be, where ethical, legal and commercial obligations allow, available for reuse by others.”
 Each postsecondary institution eligible to administer Tri-Agency funds is required to develop an institutional RDM Strategy that outlines “how the institution will provide its researchers with an environment that enables and supports RDM.”
 This Strategy document serves as McMaster’s submission to the Tri-Agency to satisfy this requirement.